___Potomac ___Buckeystown ___ Emmitsburg (beef only, M-F 8-5, Sat 7-noon, Sun closed)

 You can note on the order sheet if you prefer your whole, half, quarter, eighth on the SMALLER side, if available.

-Hamburger PATTIES: Some or all of your ground beef from your bulk beef order only can be packed in five pound boxes of 20 quarter pound patties, separated with wax paper, @ $3.00/box.
+Hamburger PATTIES: Some or all of your ground beef from your bulk beef order can be packed in five pound boxes of 20 quarter pound patties, separated with wax paper, @ $3.00/box.
 This allows you to easily defrost one burger at a time.
+If available, additional ground beef patties can be ordered to supplement your bulk beef order..

 WHAT CUTS TO EXPECT--WE OFFER THREE STANDARD CUTS.
 Our standard #1 cut offers more roasts.
 Our #2 cut offers only half as many roasts and more steaks cut from the chuck and round roasts.
 The #2 cut offers about one roast per 1/8th, two per 1/4th, or four per ½.
 Cut #3, only available for whole and half orders, offers less ground and less roasts, but includes some special cuts and some options.